rohitvaidyula/software-design-mern-app/README.md

 # software-design-mern-app
-Full-stack website for COSC 4353 - Software Design
+Full-stack website using the MERN stack for COSC 4353 - Software Design